kbalsom/SDAT_QAP2/README.md

 To run this API:

-*Create the database using MySQL Workbench.
+* Create the database using MySQL Workbench.

-*Populate the database using Postman.
+* Populate the database using Postman.

-*Run the following docker commands in the terminal:
+* Run the following docker commands in the terminal:

-  -S4_2023_qap2 % docker build -t qap2 .
+   - S4_2023_qap2 % docker build -t qap2 .

-  -docker compose up
+    - docker compose up

-*The program can be tested using Postman.
+* The program can be tested using Postman.